Laboratory 6

 ImageTracer

-• We are now missing the last piece: a functionality that links the HdrImage type to one of the types derived from Camera.
+• We are now ready for the final component: a functionality that links the HdrImage type to one of the types derived from Camera.

 • For convenience, we define two functions associated with ImageTracer: